juce/lua-resty-shell/README.md

 reads back the exit code, output stream data, and error stream data of the child process.
-Because we use co-socket API, provided by [lua-nginx-module](https://github.com/chaoslawful/lua-nginx-module), the nginx reactor is never blocked.
+Because we use co-socket API, provided by [lua-nginx-module](https://github.com/chaoslawful/lua-nginx-module), the nginx worker is never blocked.

 More info on sockproc server, including complete source code here: https://github.com/juce/sockproc